anslan/BGE_biomonitoring_wf/docs/6bioinfo_ITS.rst

 | :ref:`Clustering ASVs to OTUs <clustering>`  | optimOTU     | x       |
 +----------------------------------------------+--------------+---------+

-\*only applicable when there are multiople sequencing runs per study.
+\*only applicable when there are multiple sequencing runs per study.

 The bioinformatic workflow results in amplicon sequence variants (ASVs) and well as operational taxonomic units (OTUs).